 Because of its lower absorption rate green penetrates the plants’ leaves deeper than the other two colors.

-This makes it even more valuable in deep aquariums, where plants need to make the most of the light’s energy.
+This makes it even more valuable in deep, planted aquariums, where live plants need to make the most of the light’s energy.

-Note that this is efficiency we’re talking here.
+Note that it’s efficiency we’re talking about here.

 Blue light is high energy particles and for various reasons most of it is somewhat “lost” in the process of photosynthesis.